danielsGitStuff/mel/README.md

   - client sends all files of a folder to the server
   - files deleted on the client are not deleted on the server
   - folder structure remains
-  - server aitomatically resolves conflicts by adding dates and IDs to duplicate file names
+  - server automatically resolves conflicts by adding dates and IDs to duplicate file names

 Syncing can be delayed (and it is by default) until certain conditions hold:
 - you have WiFi